 For example, from June 30, 1998 to February 29, 2000, Berkshire lost 44% of its market value while the overall stock market gained 32%.
 Most fund managers would have trouble surviving a shortfall of 76%.
 Buffett’s reputation and structure as a corporation helped him stay the course and rebound when the internet bubble burst.
-Having not leveraged too much because of the Golden Mean is a crucial part of his tenacity.
+Having not leveraged too much is a crucial part of his tenacity.

 Another part of his portfolio science is keeping finance costs low.
 His company benefited from a AAA credit rating and was able to borrow funds at such low rates that Berkshire was able to issue the first ever negative interest loan in 2002.
 In addition Buffet bought up insurance companies that could provide low cost finance.
 Insurance float loans cost only 2.2%, three full percentage points below the average T-bill rate.

 Buffet’s staying power also comes from his belief in how he invests and the companies he invests in.
 Plus Buffett gets smarter by spending much of his time reading every day.